NascHQ/checkmate-isp/README.md

 We've just started, but in the future Checkmate ISP should be used as a CLI program, programatically (to work inside other projects) and as an desktop and mobile app for the public in general.

 Checkmate ISP steps:
-- Get the current connected wifi name (SSID)
+- Get the current connected network
-	*TODO: We need to improve that in order to get the wired connection as well
 - Start the loop
 	Will test the connection speed every minute
 - Store data on Firebase